sva-dsi/2016-fall-course/syllabus.md

 * [Grasswire](https://gigaom.com/2014/05/16/grasswire-founder-austen-allred-is-trying-to-build-a-wikipedia-style-platform-for-real-time-news/)
 * [Bellingcat](https://www.bellingcat.com/)

-Consider the readings an try include a sentence or two about how they are relevant to this exercise.
+Consider the readings an try to incorporate some of the readings' content into your assessment of these different platforms.

 BONUS: link to your first bl.ock (see `practice` above).
 Write a sentence or two about how you might incorporate blocks into a larger narrative, or an interactive piece.